rbarton65/espnff/README.md

 league = League(league_id, year)

-print(league.members)
+# print list of teams
+print(league.teams)

+# print power rankings for specific week
+week = '''insert week'''
+print(league.power_rankings(week=week))
 ```

-Member class
+Team class
 -----

-The Member class has the following attributes for each member of the league:
+The Team class has the following attributes for each team of the league:

 ```
 teamId # ID of team